Table of Contents

 runParse :: ParseState -> Either String (a, ParseState)

-}The common feature of these two types is that each has a single free type variable on the left of the definition, which is used somewhere on the right.
+}The common feature of these two types is that each has a single type parameter on the left of the definition, which appears somewhere on the right.
+These are thus generic types, which know nothing about their payloads.

 Next, we'll examine the chaining functions that we wrote for the two types.